top of page

 1st-12th Grade Twice-Exceptional Students

-The Lang School empowers twice-exceptional (2e) students – those with exceptional gifts and specific learning differences – by providing a tailored education that honors their extraordinary talents while addressing their individual learning challenges.
+The Lang School empowers twice-exceptional (2e) students – those with exceptional gifts and specific learning disabilities – by providing a tailored education that honors their extraordinary talents while addressing their individual learning challenges.

 To register for a tour, schedule a 1:1 phone/zoom call, ask a question, learn about the application process and/or start an application: